This Course and Program Catalogue is effective from May 2025 to April 2026.

 EDLC 201.0: Education Learning Community Discovering Saskatchewan

 In this course, second year direct entry Bachelor of Education students will meet as a Learning Community once per week over the course of the fall term.
 Students will be guided by Peer Mentors (upper year Education students) who will help to co-create a sense of belonging to the College of Education and to the wider province.
-This 0-credit unit course will encourage Education students to develop their understandings of social justice, human rights, and issues that affect the ability of rural, urban, northern and First Nations communities to provide educational services.
+This 0-credit unit course will encourage Education students to develop their understandings of social justice, human rights, and related issues that impact educational outcomes for K-12 students in rural, urban, northern, and First Nations communities.

 Weekly hours: 1 Seminar/Discussion hours